Research Experience for Undergraduates

 2015 NNIN REU Program

 NNIN will conduct a full REU program for the summer of 2015, with approximately 70 participants across the 14 NNIN sites.
-Please check back in mid-November 2014 for Summer 2015 application information.
-Applications will be due in early February.

 The National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Program is designed to give undergraduate students an introductory research experience in nanotechnology.
 This summer a total of approximately 70 students are hosted for a 10 week program, spread across the 14 NNIN facilities.
 Each student will work on an independent research project within their area of interest, using the advanced resources of our laboratories.
 Because of the breadth of expertise across these sites, we are able to offer exciting nanotechnology research projects across the spectrum of nanotechnology fields: Electrical Engineering, Materials Science, Chemistry, Chemical Engineering, Physics, Mechanical Engineering, Biology, and Biomedical Engineering.
 Students take advantage of the streamlined training process that the facilities employ for all its users to become proficient in advanced laboratory practices quickly.
 Projects are scaled to be challenging yet achievable within the 10 week time frame.